VirgilSecurity/demo-twilio-backend-nodejs/README.md

 ## Publish

-Only two steps to publish Virgil History Service :)
+There are only two steps required to publish Virgil History Service :)

 - Run **Virgil.TwilioService.sln** in Visual Studio Community 2015 (it is free)
 - Right click on **Virgil.TwilioIPMessaging** project > then **Publish** (with your Azure credentials)